wollmannbruno/blog/content/posts/2019/back-to-basics-network-operations/index.md

 draft: true
 title: "Back to Basics: Network Operations"
 description: A few key ingredients are needed for effective network operations.
-lead: The hand-off
+summary: The hand-off
-summary: A few key ingredients are needed for effective network operations.
+# summary: A few key ingredients are needed for effective network operations.
 date: 2019-10-07T13:11:03-06:00
 categories:
   - Series